Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Approximation Algorithm for Bergen Rings

-\begin{theorem} (Corollary 5.4.2. in Jeavons et al.~\cite{Jeavons:etal:jacm97}) Assume that $\Gamma$ is a relational structure with finite signature and finite domain.
-If the relations in $\Gamma$ are preserved by an affine operation, then $\csp{\Gamma}$ is solvable in polynomial time. \end{theorem}
+\begin{theorem} (Corollary 5.4.2. in~\cite{Jeavons:etal:jacm97}) Assume that $\Gamma$ is a relational structure with finite signature and finite domain.
+If the relations in $\Gamma$ are preserved by an affine operation $f$, then $\csp{\Gamma}$ is solvable in polynomial time. \end{theorem}

 \begin{proposition} Let $R=(R,+,\cdot)$ be a finite ring and let $C_1,\dots,C_m$ denote cosets of $R$.
 There exists a polynomial-time algorithm for $\csp{E_R \cup \{C_1,\dots,C_m\}}$ and this algorithm outputs a solution if one exists. \end{proposition} \begin{proof} Consider the affine operation $f(a,b,c) = a - b + c$.
 Clearly, it preserves sets of solutions to any linear equation over $R$ so it preserves every relation in $E_R$.
 Furthermore, it preserves any ideal $I$ (viewed as a unary relation) of $R$ since $(I,+)$ is a subgroup of $(R,+)$.
 Finally, it preserves any coset $C$ of $R$.
 Choose an ideal $I$ in $R$ and an element $r \in R$ and consider elements $i_1+r,i_2+r,i_3+r$ in the coset $I+r$.
 We see that